angular/flex-layout/src/lib/core/README.md

 The `core` entrypoint contains all of the common utilities to build Layout components.
-Its primary exports are the `MediaQuery` utilities (`MatchMedia`, `MediaObserver`) and the module that encapsulates the imports of these providers, the `CoreModule`, and the base directive for layout components, `BaseDirective`.
-These utilies can be imported separately from the root module to take advantage of tree shaking.
+Its primary exports are the `MediaQuery` utility `MediaObserver` and the module that encapsulates the imports of these providers, the `CoreModule`, and the base directive for layout components, `BaseDirective2`.
+These utilities can be imported separately from the root module to take advantage of tree shaking.

 ```typescript